jasperyzh/blog/src/content/blog/230718-form_data_to_google_sheet.md

 ---
-title: "Creating a Simple Form to Google Sheets Database"
+title: Creating a Simple Form to Google Sheets Database
 description: Looking for an efficient, easy-to-implement way to capture and store this data, consider using Google Sheets as a makeshift database.
 pubDate: 230718
-draft: false
+draft: true
+tags:
-tag: webdev
+  - webdev
 ---

 ## A Step-by-Step Guide subtitle: Learn how to leverage Google Sheets as a makeshift database for capturing form data on your website, while also considering the critical aspects of data security.